What Is 30 Of 64

 A ratio compares two quantities.
 In this case, the ratio of 30 to 64 is written as 30:64.
 Similar to fractions, this ratio can be simplified by dividing both numbers by their GCD (which is 2), resulting in the simplified ratio 15:32.

 Ratios are particularly useful when comparing quantities of different units.
-For instance, if 30 represents the number of successful attempts and 64 represents the total number of attempts, the ratio 15:32 describes the success rate.
+To give you an idea, if 30 represents the number of successful attempts and 64 represents the total number of attempts, the ratio 15:32 describes the success rate.
 Ratios find application in various fields, including scaling recipes, mixing ingredients, and analyzing statistical data.

 4. Practical Applications and Real-World Examples